AshleyPikachu/io.github.simple64.simple64.vru/README.md

 # Other Notes
 1. This was built with flatpak builder flatpak.
 2. I recommend using a program like [cartridges](https://github.com/kra-mo/cartridges) to organize your games.
-3. The program will still be called Simple64, use a menu editor to change it's name.
+3. The program will still be called Simple64, use a menu editor to one of their names.

 Menu Editors
 * Menu Editor (KDE Plasma)